 The trick to this recipe is a good beating of the meat with a mallet before searing it and then giving it a butter bath while you finish.

 The result is a golden crust and medium-rare finish.

 Click here for this easy round steak recipe.

 This recipe can be executed in the oven, on the stove, or the grill.
 All you need is a good crockpot.

 The secret to getting the steak nice and tender is the low-n-slow cook in the acidic tomato sauce.

-Get the simple mix of ingredients here:
+Go here for the simple mix of ingredients and method.

 Eye of Round steak, the round primal’s black sheep, can now be the golden calf with our duly imparted wisdom.